 Module punycode

-Punycode is a character encoding scheme mainly used for internationalized domain names defined by RFC 3492.
-Because the host name in the URL can only be ASCII characters, the host name including non-ASCII characters must be converted to ASCII using the punycode algorithm.
+Punycode is a character encoding scheme defined by RFC 3492 mainly used for internationalized domain names.
+Because the host name in the URL is limited to ASCII characters, host names including non-ASCII characters must be converted to ASCII using the punycode algorithm.

 Instructions: